More than 200 airlifted to safety from California wildfire

 Juliana Park recorded video of flames on both sides of her car as she and others fled down a mountain road.

-“A backpacking trip cut short by unforeseen thunder, ash rain, and having to drive through literal fire to evacuate #SierraNationalForest [SNF] in time,” Park tweeted.
-“Grateful to the SNF ranger who led us down...wish we got her name.”
+"A backpacking trip cut short by unforeseen thunder, ash rain, and having to drive through literal fire to evacuate #SierraNationalForest in time," Park tweeted.
+"Grateful to the SNF ranger who led us down... wish we got her name."

 Lindsey Abbott and her family were guided to safety by a stranger they followed down from their campsite near Whisky Falls.